lexslie/Challenge-4---Web-APIs-Code-Quiz/README.md

 ## Your Task

+At some point in your journey to become a full-stack web developer, you’ll likely be asked to complete a coding assessment&mdash;perhaps as part of an interview process.
+A typical coding assessment includes both multiple-choice questions and interactive coding challenges.

-This week's Challenge requires you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+To help familiarize you with these tests and allow you to use the skills covered in this module, this Challenge invites you to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

+This week’s coursework will equip you with all the skills you need to succeed in this assignment.

 ## User Story